 You might ask why I need to secure the top end of the ladder?

-Therefore, if you are working alone then you might need to up and down a few times whether for bringing something or putting something on the ground.
+Therefore, if you are working alone, you might need to go up and down a few times, whether for bringing something or putting something on the ground.

 Consequently, it is essential to tie off the ladder top end as you have done with the ladder base part.

-Similar to the bottom part securing method you can secure the top end of the ladder in few ways.
+Like the bottom part securing method, you can secure the top end of the ladder in a few ways.

 Keep going to know which method is best for your motive.

 The ladder stabilizer is available in different forms to use in different places.
 For example- roof stabilizer, gutter stabilizer, window stabilizer, and so on.

 Generally, a ladder stabilizer, also known as a stand-off, features a wide cylindrical arm and a non-skid rubber pad.